where-to-eat

 A neighbourhood bar where regulars hold court at the counter and newcomers are welcomed warmly.

 The daily specials board tells you what the kitchen produced that morning.
 Fried fish is reliably good.
 Simple tapas are done properly.
-Prices are what locals expect to pay.
-An authentic slice of everyday Spanish life.

-Beach restaurants and chiringuitos
+Beach Restaurants and Chiringuitos

 Merendero Moreno